 MW Alan La Madrid Purisima

-Excellence in police service marks the professional life of this 97th Grand Master, Alan La Madrid Purisima.
+Excellence in police service marks the professional life of this 97th GM, Alan La Madrid Purisima.

 With 35 years of devoted public service as a well-rounded police commander and executive, he now brings this same excellence to the Craft under the administrative banner theme of “Serbisyong Makatotohanan para sa Kapatiran at Mamamayan.”